submariner-io/enhancements/lighthouse/aggregate-service-import.md

 - Merge matching `ServiceExport` objects into a single `ServiceImport` object
 - Mark conflicting `ServiceExport` objects with the `ServiceExportConflict` condition

-There are changes required in Lighthouse's handling of `EndpointSlices` before single `ServiceImports` can be introduced.
+There are changes required in Lighthouse's handling of `EndpointSlices` before aggregated `ServiceImports` can be introduced.

-- The `ServiceImports` for an exported service each contain the service VIP from the exporting cluster. `ServiceImports` cannot be merged like this because a `ServiceImport` cannot have more than one IP.
-The semantics of the IP are that it should be a cluster local Service VIP, if needed.
-The service VIPs from the exporting clusters should be stored in `EndpointSlices`, with a separate `EndpointSlice` per exporting cluster.
+Currently, each cluster exporting a service creates a `ServiceImport` containing its local service VIP and service ports.

-- The current GlobalNet implementation exports `EndpointSlices` for normal services that contain pod IP addresses from the originating cluster.
-The `EndpointSlice` purpose will need to change to contain the Globalnet service VIP for the originating cluster.
+However the individual cluster information cannot be aggregated into a single `ServiceImport`.
+The MCS specification intends for cluster-specific information to be stored in `EndpointSlices`, with a separate `EndpointSlice` per exporting cluster.
+Currently, Lighthouse does export `EndpointSlices` per cluster containing the local endpoints that are simply used by the CoreDNS plugin to determine if the cluster's service is healthy.
+The `EndpointSlice` purpose will need to change to contain the local service VIP and ports.

 Headless services already have `EndpointSlices` containing the correct pod IP addresses, and contain no VIP information in the multiple `ServiceImports`.
 A merged `ServiceImport` for